Refunds and Selling or Transferring Tags

 Only official RAGBRAI bicycle shops and the Friends of RAGBRAI have limited permission to use these marks on t-shirts, ads, etc. Permission for all other uses must come from RAGBRAI.
 We will take enforcement action against those found using any of the above marks without written permission.

 Any vehicle accompanying RAGBRAI participants during the week must have a vehicle pass adhered to the lower-left hand corner (driver’s side) on the inside of the windshield.
+A vehicle pass is required for access to the designated RAGBRAI campgrounds in each host town.
 Drivers and other non-riders traveling in vehicles must wear a non-rider band during RAGBRAI.
 Please Note: You do not need a vehicle pass if you plan to park your vehicle at the starting or ending towns during the week of RAGBRAI.

 In an effort to control traffic congestion on the routes and in the towns, we must limit the number of passes we issue each year.
 The number of vehicle passes is limited to only 1,500.
-The vehicle passes are for groups of three or more who have requested vehicle passes.
+The vehicle passes are only sold online through June 1 to groups of three or more at the time of registration.

 Our number one concern is the safety of the riders and we’re sure it’s yours also.
 The bicycle route isn’t closed to motor vehicles, but we ask your cooperation by not driving on it.
 By accepting a vehicle pass, you agree not to travel on the bike route and not to go into any pass-through towns.
 If you are found on the bicycle route, the Iowa State Patrol will remove your vehicle pass, and your campground privileges will be forfeited.
 We have been advised by the Iowa State Patrol that, for your safety, all speed limits and motor vehicle laws will be closely enforced on all highways leading to overnight towns.
 Please drive carefully.